coffeemood/GrabbySub-movie-tv-sub-from-terminal/README.md

 06/01/2016
 ----------

-Added GrabSub - Grabbing Movie & TV show's subs from the terminal
+Added GrabbySub - Grabbing Movie & TV show's subs from the terminal

-	- Uses JSON interpretation for data processing
+REQUIRES	* jq for JSON interpretation for data processing REQUIRES 	* pup for HTML processing
-	- Uses Pup for

 	- Dynamically create menus based on what's available
+	- Let users pick resolution & encoding version
-	- Let user pick which language to use, all 20+ of them
+	- Let users pick which language to use, all 20+ of them
 	- Just a tit bit faster than actually going to subscene.com, but if you are like me, you hate that annoying interface :P